-In emergencies, we have the capability of purchasing treated water from Pace Water System.
-The water source for Pace Water System is also ground water which they draw from the Sand and Gravel Aquifer through a series of 11 wells.
-Their water treatment consists of chlorination and lime addition.
-In the year 2014, we purchased less than 1,000 gallons of water from the Pace Water System.
-This interconnect is used, primarily, to aid us in controlling water pressure fluctuations on the southern end of the system due to water main leaks.
-For more information concerning Pace Water System, their testing results for 2014, or how you can obtain a copy of their Water Quality Report, you may contact their business office at 4401 Woodbine Road in Pace, visit their website at www.pacewater.org/water-quality-report or call (850) 994-5129.
+In emergencies, we have the capability of purchasing treated water from Pace Water System by means of an inter-connect on Avalon Boulevard.
+This inter-connect is used, primarily, to aid us in controlling water pressure fluctuations on the southern end of the system due to water main leaks.
+In the year 2016, we did not have the need to purchase any water from the Pace Water System.
+For more information concerning Pace Water System, their testing results for 2016, or how you can obtain a copy of their Water Quality Report, you may contact their business office at 4401 Woodbine Road in Pace, visit their website at www.pacewater.org/water-quality-report or call (850) 994-5129.